mbnuqw/sidebery/.github/ISSUE_TEMPLATE/Bug_report.md

 ### Logs
 <details><code>
 <!-- To get logs:
-     - Set logs level to "all" in Sidebery settings page - section "Help"
-     - Reproduce the bug
      - Open DevTools
        (open this url in new tab: about:devtools-toolbox?id=%7B3c078156-979c-498b-8990-85f7987dd929%7D&type=extension)
      - Navigate to "console" tab,
      - Click on the trash bin icon (at the top-left) to clear console,
-     - Then try to reproduce issue
+     - Then try to reproduce the issue
-     - And if any messages appear, copy and paste them here -->
+     - If messages appear, copy and paste them here -->
 </code></details>